unicode-org/message-format-wg/spec/registry.md

 A `type="match"` function can only be called inside a selector.
 Signatures with a non-empty `locales` attribute are locale-specific and only available in translations in the given languages.

-A signature may define the type of input it accepts with zero or more `<input>` elments.
+A signature may define the positional argument of the function with the `<input>` element.
-Functions can only ever accept at most one positional argument.
-Multiple `<input>` elements can be used to define different validation rules for this single argument input, together with appropriate human-readable descriptions.

 A signature may also define one or more `<param>` elements representing _named options_ to the function.
 Parameters are optional by default, unless the `required` attribute is present.